SparkSpark

 You can export everything.
 Any time.

-Settings → Export Data downloads a complete JSON of everything Spark knows: contacts, notes, dates, the voice profile we've built, the topics we've extracted, the AI action log.
+Me → Account → Export my data downloads a JSON export of the user-owned records Spark stores for you: account profile, contacts, notes, interactions, reminders, tags, import history, legal acceptances, feedback, AI conversations, relationships, and organizations.
 The export is yours to keep whether or not you stay a customer.

-If you cancel and delete your account, all of it is erased from our systems within 30 days.
+If you cancel and delete your account, Spark sends an email confirmation first.
+Once confirmed, your account data is deleted or anonymized according to the legal privacy policy.
 We do not keep a shadow copy "just in case."

 Privacy isn't a feature.
 It's the precondition for a relationship app being worth using at all.
 If we ever drift from any of the above, we expect - and want - our users to call us on it.